localvoid/ivi/documentation/general/virtual-dom.md

 function $c<P>(component: ComponentFunction<P> | ComponentClass<P>, props: P): VNode<P>;
 ```

-This is the two most common factory function that will be used, one creates nodes for HTML element another one creates
+This is the two most common factory functions, one creates nodes for HTML elements and another one creates nodes for
-nodes for components.
+components.

 `$h` function creates nodes for HTML elements. `tagName` parameter specifies HTML tag name, and optional `className`
 parameter specifies a class name.